jamesderlin/dartbag/README.md

 * `List.rotateLeft` rotates a `List` in place.

 * `List.sortWithKey` sorts a `List` by computing and caching sort keys, which can be significantly faster if comparisons are expensive.

+* `List.sortWithAsyncKey`, a version of `sortWithKey` that allows the sort key to be computed asynchronously.

 ## [matcher]